georgia-tech-db/evadb/README.md

   <a href="https://gitpod.io/#https://github.com/georgia-tech-db/evadb" target="_blank"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod"></a>
 </p>

-EvaDB simplifies AI app development for structured and unstructured data.
-Its powerful SQL API enables software developers to build AI apps in a few lines of code.
+EvaDB enables software developers to build AI apps in a few lines of code.
+Its powerful SQL API simplifies AI app development for both structured and unstructured data.
 EvaDB's benefits include:
-- 🔮 Easy to connect EvaDB with a SQL database system and build AI-powered apps with a few SQL queries
+- 🔮 Easy to connect EvaDB with your SQL database system and build AI-powered apps with SQL queries
-- 🤝 Query your data using a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other AI frameworks
+- 🤝 Query your data with a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other AI frameworks
-- ⚡️ Faster queries using AI-centric query optimization
+- ⚡️ Faster queries thanks to AI-centric query optimization
 - 💰 Save money spent on running models by efficient CPU/GPU use
-- 🔧 Fine-tune your ML models to achieve better results
+- 🔧 Fine-tune your AI models to achieve better results

 👋 Hey!
-If you're excited about our vision of bringing AI inside database systems, please show some ❤️ by:
+If you're excited about our vision of bringing AI inside database systems, show some ❤️ by:
 <ul>
-  <li> giving a ⭐ on our <a href="https://github.com/georgia-tech-db/evadb">EvaDB repo on Github 🐙</a>
+  <li> 🐙 giving a ⭐ on our <a href="https://github.com/georgia-tech-db/evadb">EvaDB repo on Github</a>
-  <li> joining our <a href="https://evadb.ai/community">Slack Community 📟</a>
+  <li> 📟 joining our <a href="https://evadb.ai/community">Slack Community</a>
+  <li> 🐦 following us on <a href="https://twitter.com/evadb_ai">Twitter</a>
-  <li> following us on <a href="https://twitter.com/evadb_ai">Twitter 🐦</a>
+  <li> 🐦 following us on <a href="https://medium.com/evadb-blog">Medium</a>
 </ul>

 ## Quick Links